L78k3/grimmora-pages/content/World/Grimmora/Concepts/dimensional sucker.md

 [[Temerity]]'s name for the necrotic shadow creature that was draining life force and weakening the boundaries between realms.
-The creature was artificially created to destroy magic and felt similar to the spectres from [[content/World/Grimmora/Locations/Durvish City]].
+The creature was artificially created to destroy magic and felt similar to the spectres from [[Durvish City]].